Modi apologizes to Indians for 21-day lockdown hardships

 “There are not enough buses, and those that make it across the border to Uttar Pradesh are often being turned away by local district officials, so bus drivers are dropping passengers off as near as they can to their destinations,” Katara said.

 R.K.
 Sharma, 53, a carpenter going to his native home in eastern Jharkhand state, carried water, cooking vessels, a blanket and a mat.
-Even if he is not able to board a bus, he said he would make it on foot in two or three days, highlighting the determination of the workers to overcome the difficulties they are facing.
+Even if he is not able to board a bus, he said he would continue on foot, highlighting the determination of the workers to overcome the difficulties they are facing.

-“Its not so long a distance,” Sharma said.
+“It’s not so long a distance,” Sharma said.
 “I’ll reach in two or three days.”

 Hussain reported from Srinagar, India.